Jlfaaborg/password_stealer/README.md

   From there on just "npm run start" to start.
 Or update a file and save while running to reload.

 Pretty much all this does is asks for a username and password and stores it in a database.
 You can add multiple Users to the redux store which changes how the table will render.
 You can also fetch Users from the db post Users to the db.
-All fetch requests will add to the state all post requests will post the state to the store.
+All fetch requests will add to the state all post requests will post the state to the db

 ENJOY!